vphantom/nanosurvey/README.md

 Initialize a survey

+The first CSV column is the timestamp when the responses are saved, the rest are each response in order.

 If $savePartial is set true, each time a participant submits a page, a new CSV line is appended with all answers obtained so far.
-In this mode, 2 extra columns are prepended: a unique participant ID and a page number.
+In this mode, 2 extra columns are prepended after the timestamp: a unique participant ID and a page number.
 This makes it easy to keep only the most complete response from each participant, including those who did not reach the end of the survey.

 If $savePartial is omitted or false, only complete surveys will be saved.